|

 An avid reader

-How about the following selection for a partial reading list!
+How about the following selection for a partial reading

 - Walpola Rahula: What the Buddha Taught